-RB - SF
+RB - NYJ

 Tevin Coleman rushed two times for three yards and caught one pass for one yard during the 49ers 20-12 victory over the Cardinals in Week 16.

 With Raheem Mostert (ankle) shutdown for the season, the 49ers turned completely to Jeff Wilson Jr. (23 touches, 204 yards, one touchdown) instead of the committee approach.
 Coleman has lost all fantasy value that he had heading into the season and he's not even worth a bench spot at this point outside of an injury to Wilson.
 Next up for Coleman and the 49ers are the Seahawks in Week 17.